ds5678/ModComponent/docs/Item-Mod-Tutorial.md

 or the inventory icon in `InventoryGridIcons`
 or the texts in `Localization.json`
 * export the asset bundle
-* copy the new asset bundle to `TheLongDark/mods/auto-mapped`
+* copy the new asset bundle to your development `auto-mapped` folder
+* make your `.modcomponent` file
+* copy your `.modcomponent` file to the mods folder
 * start testing again
 * repeat until you're satisfied with the result.